PietroGx/SIMPLICITY/BACKLOG.md

 - [ ] tau_2 value hard coded into extrande. it should be passed and read from parameters, as maybe should all the other tau's values
 - [ ] in tree builder line 43,78: node of tree will only store the first of the IH lineages (for correct tree lineage coloring).
       If multiple lineages are stored, decide on coloring strategy.
+- [ ] We are not explicitely handling double substitutions in same spot in genome